-The National Trust for Scotland own Glencoe and interpret this special place well at their visitor centre.
+The National Trust for Scotland own Glencoe and so interpret this special place well at their visitor centre.
 On the Harry Potter front, Glencoe was the spider-infested Forbidden Forest, and also the site of Hagrid’s cottage.
 Fans will remember Hermione thumping Malfoy here, and it is also recognisable as the siting of the bridge into Hogwarts.

 Harry Potter – Quidditch Stadium (Glen Nevis)

 Glen Nevis threads around the feet of Ben Nevis, the UK’s highest mountain.
-At the road end a footpath winds its way through the gorge to the upper meadows at Steall.
+At the road end a footpath winds its way through the gorge thus accessing the upper meadows at Steall.
 The Steall Falls are the second highest in the UK, and as well as being impressive, are instantly recognisable as the background to the Quidditch Stadium.
 They are also seen during Harry’s battle with the Horntail dragon.

 Harry Potter in the Highlands Tour – Price